josefadamcik/josefadamcik.cz/_posts/2018-10-7-kittblink2-kitt-inspired-gizmo-v2.md

 {% responsive_image path: images/kittblink2/kittblink01.jpg alt: "KITTBLINK v2"  %}

+## Not a perfect desing

+I shall mention beforehand, that this is not the best solution to the problem: "Making a Larson scanner without micro-controller".
+Some people suggested using a counter and some logic gates (or diodes) - [one of the possible solutions is explained in this Reddit comment](https://www.reddit.com/r/electronics/comments/8jka9c/i_made_a_thing_that_blinks_from_left_to_right_and/dz0n27x).
+If a counter is used, the starting sub-circuit is not necessary, and therefore the resulting circuit is simpler and more reliable.
+I just decided to finish a design with the original idea (using shift registers) and to solve all the challenges.

 ## Solving problems

 A simple circuit shown in [the previous post]({{ site.baseurl }}{% post_url 2018-08-10-more-blinking-leds-kitt-insipred-gizmo-v1 %}) had some problems I wanted to remove: